looker-open-source/sdk-codegen/README.md

 For your own source code repositories, be sure to configure your version control system to ignore your configuration `.ini` file so it doesn't accidentally get checked in somewhere unauthorized people can see it.

-To simplify configuration tasks (and to help ensure you *never* commit your credentials into a source code repository) future SDKs provided by Looker will use an `.ini` format to save/retrieve their API configuration settings.
+To simplify configuration tasks (and to help ensure you *never* commit your credentials into a source code repository) future SDKs provided by Looker will use a configuration file to save/retrieve their API configuration settings, so no credentials end up being stored in the source code.

 ### Using the yarn/node-based generator